About George Leventhal

 Councilmember Leventhal has championed access to health care for the uninsured, housing for the homeless, green buildings, mass transit and clean energy during his time in office.
 Prior to his election to the County Council, he served as Chairman of the Montgomery County Democratic Central Committee and as Legislative Director to U.S. Senator Barbara A. Mikulski (D-MD).
 He has lived in Montgomery County most of his life and owns a home in Takoma Park with his wife Soraia P. Leventhal and their two sons, Daniel, a graduate of Montgomery County Public Schools, and Chico who is currently a student at Montgomery Blair High School.

-George Leventhal has lived in Montgomery County most of his life and is serving his third term as an at-large member of the Montgomery County Council.
-He was first elected to the Council in 2002, served as Council President in 2006, and was re-elected to second and third terms in 2006 and 2010, respectively.
+George Leventhal has lived in Montgomery County most of his life and is serving his fourth term as an at-large member of the Montgomery County Council.
+He is also currently serving as the the Council President.
+He was first elected to the Council in 2002, served as Council President previously in 2006, and was re-elected to second, third and fourth terms in 2006, 2010, and 2014, respectively.

 As chairman of the Health and Human Services Committee, Councilmember Leventhal supports and oversees programs for Montgomery County's neediest residents: the elderly, the sick, the poor, the homeless, the mentally ill, and abused and abandoned children.
 He has developed a variety of comprehensive programs to address the concerns of this population, including: